Hearing Loss

 Signs of Hearing Loss

-Hearing loss can sometimes be difficult to recognize, especially if you’ve lost your hearing over the course off a few years.
-It may be a close friend or family member who has noticed the signs of hearing loss and has asked you to have your hearing tested.
+Hearing loss can sometimes be difficult to recognize, especially if you’ve lost your hearing over the course of a few years.
+It may be a close friend or family member who has noticed the signs of hearing loss and has asked you to have your hearing checked.

 Some common signs of hearing loss include: